A digital quantum simulation of the Agassi model: Quantum simulation of the Agassi model

-{\it Theoretical model for the implementation}.--- In order to carry out a quantum simulation with the Agassi model, we suggest to employ a digital protocol, via a Lie-Trotter-Suzuki decomposition~\cite{NoriRMP}.
+In order to carry out a quantum simulation with the Agassi model, we propose to employ a digital protocol, via a Lie-Trotter-Suzuki decomposition~\cite{NoriRMP}.
 The protocol will rely on expressing the quantum evolution operator $U(t)=\exp(-iHt)$ for the Hamiltonian $H$ in Eq.~(\ref{H}) by means of a Trotterized dynamics, in terms of $H_{1,2,3}$ of Eqs.~(\ref{H1}), (\ref{H2}), and (\ref{H3}),

 where the error produced will depend on the commutator $[(H_1+H_2),H_3]$ and scale as $1/n_T$, where $n_T$ denotes the number of Trotter steps.